rhearty1/rhearty1.github.io/nature.md

 ![](/assets/nature.jpg)

-I use [iNaturalist](https://www.inaturalist.org/people/rhearty1) to document the plants and animals I've seen.
-I first used my iPhone with a 10x loupe to magnify my photos, but that became unwieldy.
-In July 2020, I bought a used Canon PowerShot SX40 HS, a Raynox 250 macro lens, and a diffused flash for the hot shoe.
+I use [iNaturalist](https://www.inaturalist.org/people/rhearty1) to document the plants and animals I've encountered.
+For photos, I first used my iPhone with a 10x loupe, but that soon became unwieldy.
+In July 2020, I bought a used Canon PowerShot SX40 HS, a Raynox 250 macro lens, and a diffused flash for the hot shoe (which I'm still fine-tuning).
 Thanks to [treegrow](https://www.inaturalist.org/people/treegrow) for giving me the idea for this setup.

 <style type="text/css" media="screen">
 .inat-widget { font-family: Georgia, serif; padding: 10px; line-height: 1;}